section-engineering-education/engineering-education/content/articles/using-logistic-regression-in-pytorch-to-identify-handwritten-digits/index.md

+---
+layout: engineering-education
+status: publish
+published: true
+url: /implementing-gan-from-scratch/
+title: Implementing GANs from Scratch
+description:
+author: bonface-ndolo
+date: 2021-11-19T00:00:00-18:00
+topics: [Languages]
+excerpt_separator: <!--more-->
+images:

+ - url: /engineering-education/implementing-gan-from-scratch/hero.jpg
+   alt: Implementing GANs example image
+---

 ### Introduction
 The odds ratio can be calculated using logistic regression when there are multiple explanatory variables.
 The approach is quite similar to multiple linear regression, except that the response variable is a binomial.
 An event's odds ratio is the final result of each variable's influence on the odds ratio.

 To predict a binary result, we use the statistical technique of logistic regression.
-The MNIST dataset contains handwritten digits, therefore we'll use Logistic Regression in PyTorch to figure out which ones they are.
+The MNIST dataset contains handwritten digits.
+Therefore we'll use Logistic Regression in PyTorch to figure out which ones they are.

-### Prerequisite
+### Prerequisites
 1. Install [PyTorch](https://pytorch.org/) into your Python environment.
 2. Having some knowledge of the Python programming language is a good idea.

 ### Table of contents
 - [Library functions and objects](#library-functions-and-objects)
 - [Defining our hyperparameters](#defining-our-hyperparameters)
 - [Building The Neural Network](#building-the-neural-network)
 - [References ](#references )
 - [Conclusion](#conclusion)

 ### Library functions and objects
 Importing Library functions and objects into your code is necessary once your installation is complete.
 Here are the functions and objects to import: